charithe/kafka-junit/README.md

 `kafkaRule` can also be used from within your test methods to read messages from a Kafka topic.
-This is an utility method that simplifies assertion code in the tests.
+The rule provides an utility method that simplifies assertion code in tests:

 ```java
 @Test